Kilsyth and Bonnybridge Railway: Authorisation

 The industrial potential of the tract of land between Kilsyth and Denny was attractive for exploitation.
 At this period there was intense rivalry between the North British Railway and the Caledonian Railway, and any proposed construction into the competitor's territory might result in hostile and costly reprisals.
 At length an independent concern was promoted to build a line closing the gap.

-The Kilsyth and Bonnybridge Railway was authorised by Act of Parliament on 10 August 1882, with capital of £130,000.
+The Kilsyth and Bonnybridge Railway was authorised by the Kilsyth and Bonnybridge Railway Act 1882 (45 & 46 Vict. c. clxxxvi) on 10 August 1882, with capital of £130,000.
 The line was to run from the Kelvin Valley Railway at Kilsyth to Bonnywater Junction on the Caledonian's Denny branch.

 Evidently the proprietors had second thoughts, for in 1885 they decided to abandon the project.
 However they again changed their mind and continued with the construction.

 Although the terrain was relatively easy, the line was not constructed speedily, and in fact the Caledonian Railway built a short branch line to Bonnybridge in the meantime, opening in 1886.
 However the Caledonian's Bonnybridge terminus was on the south side of the Forth and Clyde Canal, limiting its usefulness.
-On 12 July 1887 the K&BR obtained a further Act authorising either the NBR or the Caledonian Railway to work the line.
+On 12 July 1887 the K&BR obtained the Kilsyth and Bonnybridge Railway Act 1887 (50 & 51 Vict. c. xcviii) authorising either the NBR or the Caledonian Railway to work the line.

 Operation

 The Kilsyth and Bonnybridge line opened on 2 July 1888.
-Immediately prior to the opening the Company agreed with the NBR and the Caledonian to operate the railway as a "common line" with both those companies permitted to operate trains over it; the NBR had running powers to Larbert over the Caledonian Railway.
+Immediately prior to the opening the company agreed with the NBR and the Caledonian to operate the railway as a "common line" with both those companies permitted to operate trains over it; the NBR had running powers to Larbert over the Caledonian Railway.
 Station staffing was at the expense of the K&BR itself.
 Infrastructure maintenance was carried out by each company in alternate years.